 Drawbacks:

-2. Short-Term Savings: If you plan to sell or refinance before the rate adjusts, you can save significantly.
+- Good for Short-Term Homeowners: Ideal if you plan to sell or refinance before the rate adjusts.

 Drawbacks: